 - The 2018 plan included two buildings (designated as C1 and C2) that were joined into what would look like a single L-shaped building wrapping around the third proposed building (designated as B).
-In the new plan, building C1 has been eliminated and building B has been shifted northward. - The 2018 plan proposed a continuous street and pedestrian route through the site, extending from the front of the Hannaford building across the front of building C1, and then wrapping around building B. In the new plan, that street and pedestrian route are eliminated as a result of removing building C1 and shifting building B to the north.
-The pedestrian route through the site is now proposed to be accommodated by providing a wide corridor bisecting building B. - The reconfiguration of the proposed buildings results in a reduction in overall building coverage and an increase in the total area of parking spaces.
+In the new plan, building C1 has been eliminated and building B has been shifted northward. - The 2018 plan proposed a continuous street and pedestrian route through the site, extending from the front of the Hannaford building across the front of building C1, and then wrapping around building B. In the new plan, that street and pedestrian route are eliminated as a result of removing building C1 and shifting building B to the north. - The reconfiguration of the proposed buildings results in a reduction in overall building coverage and an increase in the total area of parking spaces.
 Compared to the 2018 plan, the new plan increases the total number of on-site parking spaces from 363 to 424 (+61, or 17%), and the number of on-site surface spaces from 263 to 340 (+77, or 29%).
-This increase in the proposed on-site parking supply is accompanied by a reduction in potential parking demand due to a 22% decrease in the number of proposed beds (from 330 to 258). - In order to compensate (in part) for the reduction in building footprints, building B is now proposed to be four stories tall rather than three stories. - 4) The Technical Review Group reviewed the Conceptual Site Plan at its meeting on January 14, 2020.
-TRG members had several comments and questions regarding site details, including structural capacity of the underground detention system and plans for snow plowing, storage and removal.
-However, the bulk of the discussion focused on the significant changes from the 2018 plan, including the shifting of building B to the north and the resulting elimination of an internal street.
-A concern was expressed about the degradation of the pedestrian circulation, streetscape and sense of place.
-TRG members and the applicant's representatives discussed various approaches to improve the plan but no solution was identified that would meet the needs of the applicant.
+This increase in the proposed on-site parking supply is accompanied by a reduction in potential parking demand due to a 22% decrease in the number of proposed beds (from 330 to 258). - In order to compensate (in part) for the reduction in building footprints, building B is now proposed to be four stories tall rather than three stories. - 5) Because the Conceptual Site Plan agreed to by Hannaford differs in several respects from the previous iteration, Colonial Durham has submitted this schematic plan for input from the Planning Board before proceeding with full site engineering and design, and with detailed traffic and fiscal impact studies.
+After receiving such input, the applicant anticipates being able to provide a complete revised plan set and to restart the series of topical review hearings in January or February 2020. - 6) The Technical Review Group reviewed the Conceptual Site Plan at its meeting on November 5, 2019.
+Some general comments were provided to the applicant at that time, recognizing that substantive review and recommendations must wait for submission of a complete plan set.